atn832/fake_cloud_firestore/test_driver/README.md

 Stopping application instance.
 ```

+The test invocation for Firestore and Firestore Emulator backend is for reference to ensure
+that the three firestore implementations behave in the same manner for the assertions.
+Run this only when you change the assertions in field_value_behavior.dart.

 #### Background: why does this need 2 separate invocations

 A Dart runtime cannot use `FieldValue` implementations of both cloud_firestore and
 cloud_firestore_mocks at the same time.

-To implement FieldValue, cloud_firestore_mocks overwrites
+This is because cloud_firestore_mocks overwrites
-`FieldValueFactoryPlatform.instance` to use a customized `FieldValueFactory`.
+`FieldValueFactoryPlatform.instance` to use a customized `FieldValueFactory` to swap
+FieldValue implementation.
 The instance field updates `static final _factory` field of `FieldValue` class.
-Because the final field cannot be updated within one Dart runtime, we need
+Because the static final field cannot be updated within one Dart runtime, we need
 different `flutter drive` invocations for cloud_firestore and cloud_firestore_mocks.